SunBell - first solar lamp and phone charger categorized as a UNHCR core relief item

 The multifunctionality of the SunBell solar lamp was also an important argument for choosing the BRIGHT lamp, says Mats Hultgren.
 It works as a hanging lamp, study light, portable light, torch and hands-free neck lamp.
 The power of the light can be set in three different levels, operating at least 80 hours on low mode with five to seven years battery lifespan.
 In addition, the SunBell can charge mobile phones.
 All of this is provided through a renewable and environmental-friendly source of energy.

-According to the GOGLA impact metrics for BRIGHT, in only one year (from July 2016 to June 2017), the SunBell solar lamp has replaced 1.9 million status quo lighting units such as kerosene lanterns, candles and battery torches.
+According to the GOGLA impact metrics for BRIGHT, the SunBell solar lamp has replaced more than 2 million status quo lighting units such as kerosene lanterns, candles and battery torches in total.
 The risk of respiratory infections and carbon monoxide poisoning caused by the toxic kerosene damps is thereby reduced drastically.
-Using the SunBell has essentially reduced greenhouse gas emissions in one year with 1.4 tonnes, according to the GOGLA impact metrics for BRIGHT.
-The numerous health benefits of the solar lamp is described in much more detail here (link).
+Using the SunBell has essentially reduced greenhouse gas emissions with 2.6 million tonnes in total, according to the GOGLA impact metrics for BRIGHT.
+The numerous health benefits of the solar lamp is described in much more detail here.

-An estimated 1.1 billion people – corresponding to 14% of the world population – did not have access to electricity in 2017, according to the Energy Access Outlook report published by the International Energy Agency (IEA).
+An estimated 950+/- million people – corresponding to about 11% of the world population – did not have access to electricity in 2017, according to the World Energy Outlook report published by the International Energy Agency (IEA).
 About 84 % of people without access to electricity reside in rural areas and more than 95 % of those living without electricity are in countries in Sub-Saharan Africa and developing Asia.
 Many more suffer long power cuts from unstable and poor quality energy supplies.

 Almost every aspect of everyday life activities is organized around a stable and undisturbed flow of electricity accompanied with sources of light to prolong hours of productivity.
 All activities come to a natural stop without light, as it gets impossible to read, do homework, sports, cook, patch clothes and maintain small businesses and social life when the sun sets leaving a pitch-black scenery.